Best VPN for Small Business Remote Teams 2026: IT Setup Guide

 The service operates over 4,500 servers in 105 countries and provides dedicated router firmware for protecting entire home office networks at the router level.
 This router-based approach is the most comprehensive option among major VPN providers.

-ExpressVPN supports 8-10 simultaneous connections depending on plan tier and offers applications for all major platforms including routers, smart TVs, and gaming consoles.
+ExpressVPN offers applications for all major platforms including routers, smart TVs, and gaming consoles.
+The number of simultaneous connections depends on the plan tier: 8 for Basic/Advanced, and up to 14 for Pro.

 Practical Considerations

-Dedicated IP Availability: ExpressVPN now offers dedicated IP addresses in 20+ major business hubs (London, New York, Frankfurt, etc.) as an optional add-on (~$3.99/month).
-The Pro tier plan includes dedicated IP at no additional cost, providing value for remote workers who need static IPs for banking or corporate access.
+Dedicated IP Availability: ExpressVPN offers dedicated IP addresses in 20+ major business hubs (London, New York, Frankfurt, etc.).
+The Pro plan includes a dedicated IP at no additional cost, making it the best value for remote workers who need static IPs for banking or corporate access.

 Limitations: The feature set is less extensive than NordVPN (no integrated malware blocking as comprehensive as Threat Protection Pro).

-Best For: Non-technical users who prioritize stability and simplicity over feature depth, or remote workers who need reliable router-level VPN protection for home office networks.
+Best For: Non-technical users who prioritize stability and simplicity over feature depth, remote workers who want an all-in-one Pro plan with dedicated IP included, or those who need reliable router-level VPN protection for home office networks.

 Support: 24/7 live chat with fast response times—consistently rated highest for customer service among VPN providers.